Xuehui-Wei/Obsidian_notes/content/index.md

 title: Home
 ---
 # Welcome
-This is my notes hub.
+This is X. Wei's notes hub.